 A guitalele can fit easily in an overhead bin and, in a pinch, underneath the seat in front of you.
 Flight attendants usually don’t mind either way.
 Tenor ukulele cases happen to fit perfectly and are a good idea if you travel often.

 My one small gripe about guitaleles is that they’re only slightly louder than ukuleles and can be hard to hear in noisy environments.
 That’s not an entirely bad thing, though!
 I can practice during layovers without bothering anyone, whereas I still have yet to find a place soundproofed enough for sax.

 Because it’s cheap

 $100 is way down on the low end as far as musical instruments go, making it a responsible investment for musical newcomers.
-Only “toy” instruments like recorders and diatonic harmonicas are significantly cheaper.
+Only toy instruments like recorders and diatonic harmonicas are much cheaper.

-My guitalele has far and away the lowest cost per hour over its lifetime of any instrument I’ve played, and yet it’s still in great condition after three years.
+My guitalele has far and away the lowest cost per playing hour of any instrument I’ve owned, and yet it’s still in great condition after three years.

 Because it’s easy

 If you want to start playing music but don’t have 10,000 hours to spend practicing, you really only need to learn four chords in order to play most pop songs.
 Unless you have huge hands, you’ll also probably find the widest frets on the guitalele more comfortable to hold down than on a regular guitar.